Nine O'Clock Service: Demise

 In 1995, a number of complaints began to surface of the sexual abuse of women in the group by Chris Brain.
 After an investigation by the Diocese of Sheffield, the group was shut down in August 1995.
 The Bishop of Sheffield demanded Brain's resignation after he confessed to having sexual relationships with young women in the congregation.
 There were also calls from former members of the congregation that he be defrocked.
 The Archbishop of York banned Brain from acting as an ordained priest.
 Initially refusing to step down, Brain eventually resigned in November 1995, the week before a documentary on the abuse scandal was aired.
 He then checked himself into a psychiatric hospital.
 The Diocese of Sheffield, through a seconded pastoral team led by Rachel Ross, the Reverend Andrew Teal and the Reverend Peter Craig-Wild, attempted to manage the pastoral care both of Brain and members of the community wounded by the scandal.
 A remnant of the community continued to meet, under different leadership, for some years afterwards in Sheffield.

+Trial of Chris Brain

+On 18 March 2024, Christopher Brain appeared at Sheffield Magistrates' Cour to face a total of 34 charges of sexual offences (one of rape, 33 of indecent assault) against 11 members of the Nine O'Clock Service congregation.
+South Yorkshire Police appealed for any further potential victims or witnesses to come forward.
+On 18 March 2024 Chris Brain appeared at Sheffield Magistrates' Court.
+District Judge Marcus Waite granted him unconditional bail and told him to appear again at Sheffield Crown Court on 15 April 2024.
+On 15 April 2024 Chris Brain was due to attend Sheffield Crown Court in the afternoon for his plea and trial preparation.
+The case was transferred from Sheffield Crown Court to Inner London Crown Court to avoid the risk of someone connected to the case being known to one of the judges who might hear the case.

+On 30 April 2024 Chris Brain appeared at Inner London Crown Court and pleaded not guilty to one charge of rape and 33 charges of indecent assault regarding 11 women, all members of NOS.
+The offences were alleged to have taken place between 1981 and 1995.
+He was released on unconditional bail and was next due to appear for a case management hearing on 10 June 2024 at the same court (Inner London Crown Court).
+His trial was set for 30 June 2025 and was expected to last eight to ten weeks.
+On 24 June 2025 the Church of England issued an update, offering support to those impacted by the trial of Chris Brain.